3p3r/nofx/nofx/generators/README.md

-You'll need Python 2.7+ on your path plus `jsonpickle` and `CppHeaderParser` modules installed for it for these scripts to work.
+You'll need Python 2.7+ on your path plus `jsonpickle`, `ply`, and `CppHeaderParser` modules installed for it for these scripts to work.